paketo-buildpacks/paketo-website/content/docs/reference/php-reference.md

 rebuilds.

 ### Running With Webservers
-The buildpacks within the PHP CNB will set up basic configuration for FPM, HTTPD, Nginx, or the built-in PHP webserver.
-Web server choice is set by the user via environment variable (see PHP How To documentation), and user-provided configurations will be considered as outlined below.
+The buildpacks within the PHP CNB will configure basic configuration for working with FPM, HTTPD, Nginx, or the built-in PHP webserver.
+Web server choice is set by the user via environment variable (see [PHP How To documentation]({{< ref "docs/howto/php" >}})), and user-provided configurations will be considered as outlined below.

 ##  Software Bill of Materials